hshnj0216/djangonics-ecommerce-app/README.md

 # djangonics-ecommerce-app

 ## IMPORTANT NOTICE
 This repository is no longer in service and is not intended for use or cloning.
-The associated IBM Cloud account for storing product images is no longer available(deactivated).
+The associated IBM Cloud Lite(free trial) account for storing product images is no longer available(deactivated).
 This repository is kept online for portfolio purposes only.

 ## Project Description